lincot/solana-wiki/src/introduction/introduction.md

 # Introduction

-This is a Solana wiki, containing info and tips on Solana program developement.
+This is a Solana wiki, containing info and tips on Solana program development.